Dennis Rader: Murder of the Otero family

-On January 15, 1974, Rader murdered four members of the Otero family in Wichita.
-The victims were Joseph Otero Sr. (38), Julia Maria "Julie" Otero (33), Joseph "Joey" Otero II (9) and Josephine "Josie" Otero (11).
+On January 15, 1974, Rader murdered four members of the Otero family in Wichita: Joseph Sr. (38), Julie (33), Joseph II (9) and Josephine (11).
 Their bodies were discovered by the family's three older children, who had been at school at the time of the killings.
 After his 2005 arrest, Rader claimed that he first targeted the family two months prior, when he spotted Julie leaving to take her children to school, and stalked them for two to three weeks.

-On the morning of the murders, Rader parked his car and walked to the Otero home, scaled a fence, and cut the phone lines when in the backyard.
-It was after this that Joey let the dog out the back door to the backyard, where Rader confronted him and forced his way into the home at gunpoint.
-Initially, the family thought he was pulling a prank; Rader asserted that it was not a joke and clarified that he had a .22 pistol loaded with hollow-point bullets.
-Rader told the Otero family that he was wanted in California before ordering them at gunpoint to lie on the living room floor.
+On the morning of the murders, Rader parked his car and walked to the Otero residence, where he scaled a fence and cut the phone lines in the backyard.
+It was after this that Joey let out the family's dog through the back door, where Rader confronted him and forced his way into the home at gunpoint.
+Initially, the Otero family thought he was pulling a prank; Rader asserted that he wasn't and clarified that he had a .22 caliber pistol loaded with hollow-point bullets.
+Rader told the family that he was wanted in California before ordering them at gunpoint to lie on the living room floor.
 Then, he led the family into a bedroom and bound them with rope he had prepared ahead of time.
-Joseph and Joey were on the floor, while Julie and Josie were on the bed.
+Joseph and Joey were laid out on the floor, while Julie and Josie were laid out on the bed.